Mamelodi Sundowns open talks with Kaizer Chiefs over Lebese

 However, according to the latest reports the Mamelodi giants are still keen to land his services from Amakhosi ahead of the 2017/18 campaign which will start next weekend.

-The 28-year-old winger, who missed the recent 2017 Carling Black Label Champion Cup clash with Orlando Pirates, is said to have told Chiefs his desire to leave.
+Lebese, who missed the recent 2017 Carling Black Label Champion Cup clash with Orlando Pirates, is said to have told Chiefs his desire to leave and he still has a year left on his current Amakhosi deal.

 Negotiations are believed to be on-going between Chiefs and Sundowns, who recently reportedly failed to sign Cape Town City winger Aubrey Ngoma as their bid was rejected by the Citizens.